smurphyphd/text-analysis-political-speech-linguistic-complexity/README.md

 - Figures and Tables created by Sara for replication are found in "figures and tables" folder.
 - Replication report created by Sara, outlining replication process, main differences, replication autopsy and replication extension is found in "report" folder.
 ---
+# Steps

+- Download by clicking green "Code" button.
+- Save zipped file to desktop, maintaining file structure from the repository.
+- RMarkdown files should run accordingly.

 # Overview